Rockbeare: Roman links

 Evidence for Rockbeare to have been part of a Roman settlement came from the University of Exeter's Archaeology team who have revealed new findings of how the county's inhabitants lived during the Roman period.
 The team also uncovered archaeological features and significant amounts of imported Roman pottery, along with locally made goods.
 The site was first discovered by metal detectorists Jim Wills and Dennis Hewings who reported their finds to archaeologist Danielle Wootton, who is the Devon Finds Liaison Officer (Antiquities Scheme).
 All of these findings suggest that people having lived in this area were influenced in some way by the Romans.
 It is questioned "whether the Dumnonii, the tribe who lived in the area now known as Devon, still retained their traditional identity rather than becoming entirely Romanised."

 Geography

 Climate

 Rockbeare, as with the rest of the UK, experiences an oceanic climate (Köppen Cfb).
 Its southern location makes it one of the warmest parts in England.
 Mean average data has been sourced from the Met Office, data has been collected from the Exeter Airport climate station.
 Below are the annual average temperatures for Rockbeare and Exeter Airport area.

 Economy

 Most local businesses are located along London Rd.
 Rockbeare Quarry located above Allercombe, Upcott and Pithead was a former quarry used to produce gravel, cement, bricks, tar and stones until 1986.

-The Cheeky Cow catering company "offers catering services to Exeter and Devon".
-The Cheeky Cow is located in the village of Rockbeare.